treeverse/lakeFS/docs/enterprise/getstarted/install.md

 <div markdown="1" id="postgres-via-env-vars">

-#### Postgres via environment variables

-lakeFS is configured via `lakefsConfig` and Fluffy via environment with the same database configuration.
+This example uses Postgres as KV Database. lakeFS is configured via `lakefsConfig` and Fluffy via environment with the same database configuration.

 ```yaml
 useDevPostgres: false